glenrage/another-chance/README.md

 ### Access levels

-Admins - Full CRUD(create, read, update, delete) access to ALL records.
+Admins - Full CRUD (create, read, update, delete) access to ALL records and Users.

-Users - Veterinarians and staff will be able to search, add, and edit animal records.
+Users - Veterinarians and staff will be able to search, create, and update animal records.
 No delete access.
+Users can also edit their own profile information.

 ### User account creation JSON model example